metergroup/GRANOLA/docs/config/config.rst

 ==============

 The most basic :mod:`Command Reader <granola.command_readers>` is the :class:`~granola.command_readers.CannedQueries` Command Reader.
-This Command Reader has you define a series of commands and a responses, and then when a command comes in, it with return the next matching response for that command.
-It will iterate through the subset of matching commands (ex: all "get sn\r"), until it reaches the end.
+This Command Reader has you define a series of commands and a responses, and then when a command comes in, it will return the next matching response for that command.
+It will iterate through the subset of matching commands (ex: all "get sn\\r"), until it reaches the end.
 There are ways with :ref:`Hooks <What is a Hook?>` to define the behavior of what happens when it reaches the end.